How to upgrade an app project to Windows Phone 8

 In Project Designer, change the Target Windows Phone OS Version property value to Windows Phone OS 8.0.

 You cannot upgrade XNA Game Studio 4.0 projects to Windows Phone 8.
-For more info, see XNA Framework and Windows Phone 8 development.
+For more info, see XNA Framework and app development for Windows Phone 8.

 To upgrade a Windows Phone OS 7.1 project by using the Upgrade to Windows Phone 8.0 command in Solution Explorer

 In Visual Studio, open the Windows Phone OS 7.1 app project that you want to upgrade.

 In Solution Explorer, right-click the project, and in the context menu, select Upgrade to Windows Phone 8.0.
 The project is upgraded to target Windows Phone 8.